w-k-s/knowledge/Architecture/Event Driven Development Case studies.md

 2. **We could query if a prerequisite steps had completed**.
 For example, the archiving step had a dependency on the row creation step so we could run a query to make sure that the previous step had been successful.
 3. **We could keep track of how long each step took and when exactly it completed**.
 The more users that used our application, the larger the report would be and the report _had_ to be submitted to the regulatory authority before midnight.
 Submission after midnight would have resulted in a lot of time-consuming administrative work.
 By storing the time at which each event completed, we could monitor how long each step took (for any single report) and proactively take action if performance was becoming a problem.

-The lesson that I learnt from this experience is that while building a full-fledged event-sourced application can be quite complicated (due to the steep learning curve and the infrastructure required to make it work), a simplified version of it can be quite beneficial in building a feature in a robust, idempotent and monitorable way.